30 May 2009

 Since the general public would never see the inside of a pumping station, who was all the decorative ironwork designed for?
 There was plenty of internal space for the workers, plus a lovely garden for their leisure outside.
 But I don’t think Crossness was designed for the workers’ pleasure.
 Crossness Pumping Station was a pioneering and palatial piece of Victorian architecture: Joseph Bazalgette designed it palatially because he could.

-Joseph Bazalgette must have been loving his work.The original Abbey Mills Pumping Station in East London E15 was also designed by Bazalgette and architect Charles Driver, soon after Crossness was up and running (1865-8).
-Not dissimilar to Crossness, Abbey Mills was built in an even more ambitious Byzantine style, complete with a slate mansard roof and central dome.
+Bazalgette must have been loving his work.The original Abbey Mills Pumping Station in East London was also designed by Bazalgette and architect Charles Driver, soon after Crossness was up and running (1865-8).
+Similar to Crossness, Abbey Mills was built in an even more ambitious Byzantine style, complete with a slate mansard roof and central dome.
 The round headed windows had polychrome decoration while the larger central window to the upper storey was divided by cast ironwork.
 This Victorian wonder was so cathedral-like, the chimney resembled a campanile.

 Abbey Mills Pumping Station, East London